Opening a business account? You will need these documents

 Vof, maatschap or cv

-Do you do business as vennootschap onder firma (general partnership, vof), commanditaire vennootschap (limited partnership, cv) or maatschap (professional partnership)?
-Then you are personally liable, and you do not need to separate your private and business finances.
-But the obvious solution is to use a business account in the name of the vof), cv or maatschap.
+Do you do business as vennootschap onder firma (general partnership, vof), commanditaire vennootschap (limited partnership, cv), or maatschap (professional partnership)?
+Then all partners are personally liable, and you do not need to separate your private and business finances.
+But a shared business account in the name of the vof), cv or maatschap makes sense.
 You can agree that for transfers above a certain amount, several people must give their consent.
 This is called joint authority (gezamenlijke bevoegdheid).
 Through your bank, you can arrange which representatives of the business must give authorisation.
 This could be the partners, but also employees or the bookkeeper or accountant.

 For a vof, maatschap or cv, the bank will often ask for the following documents:

-- a copy of the statues of the vof, maatschaps- or cv-contract
+• a copy of the statutes of the vof, maatschaps- or cv-contract

 Bv or nv